 How to Solve If Embedded Excel in Powerpoint Not Showing All Data

-You can also embed Excel documents directly into Powerpoint.
-But in some situation, you will see all data is not showing in the Powerpoint file.
-In this situation, you can follow the instruction below to get all data in your desired place.
+You can also embed Excel documents directly into PowerPoint.
+But in some situations, you will see all data is not showing in the PowerPoint file.
+In this situation, you can follow the instructions below to get all the data in your desired place.

 Problem: